klauste/ShortestPathToVisibility/README.md

-# ShortestPathToVisibility
+# Pairwise Visibility Problem
 This project was written as part of my Master of Science thesis.
-It implements an algorithm in C++ to solve the quickest-pair visibility problem presented in the article [On Romeo and Juliet Problems: Minimizing Distance-to-Sight](https://ui.adsabs.harvard.edu/abs/2019arXiv190601114A).
+It implements an algorithm in C++ to solve the pair-wise visibility problem presented in the article [On Romeo and Juliet Problems: Minimizing Distance-to-Sight](https://ui.adsabs.harvard.edu/abs/2019arXiv190601114A).

 The project has three sub-projects: